-Too many links can be a problem, but not in the way you would think.
+Too many links can be a problem, but not in the way you might think.

-Google no longer penalizes for more than 100 links on a page (John Mueller said so in 2014).
+Google no longer penalizes pages for having more than 100 links on a page (John Mueller confirmed this in 2014).

-But, if you do have more than that quantity, maybe significantly more, it can be considered a spam signal if you are being spammy.
+However, if you do have more than that quantity—maybe significantly more—it can be considered a spam signal.

 17. Does the Site Have Daisy-Chain URLs, and Do These Redirects Exceed 5 or More?

 While Google will follow up to five redirects, they can still present problems.